All Episodes

 Oppose the stimulus bill.

-Private industry got us into this mess.
+Private industry got us into this mess?

-Have you ever heard of Barney Franken?
+Have you ever heard of Barney Franklin?

-Do you know what he did, Larry?
+Do you know what he did, Glarry?

 Have you ever heard of Chris Dodd?